Network devices and their functions

 A switch is a device that facilitates communication within a network.
 A router is a device that facilitates communication between different networks.

-Routers connect networks to the Internet.
+Routers connect networks together, including providing access to the Internet.
 Routers provide traffic control points (security, filtering, redirecting) between networks.
 Routers sit on the boundary between networks, providing a logical location to apply security policies.

 Routers learn which networks they are attached to.
 The knowledge of each different network is a route.
 Routes are stored in a routing table.
 A routing table is all the networks a router knows about.
 A router uses the routing table to funnel traffic to the appropriate interface.

-Routers learn which networks they are attached to – meaning, routers have an interface assigned an IP address in every network they are attached to, and typically those interfaces act as a gateway for the connected networks.
+Routers have an interface assigned an IP address in every network they are attached to, and typically those interfaces act as a gateway for the connected networks.
 A gateway is a host’s way out of their local network.

 If a host in the sales team of a corporation wants to speak to a host in the marketing team, it’s going to use its gateway, which is its closest router IP address, which is then going to send a packet to the next router, to the next router, and finally to the host in the marketing team.

-Enterprise computer networks typically consist of two types of networks: local area networks (LANs) and wide area networks (WANs).
-LANs typically connect devices on the same floor of a building.
-By comparison, WANs connect devices that are typically relatively far apart.
+Enterprise networks are typically composed of two main types: local area networks (LANs) and wide area networks (WANs).
+LANs connect devices in a limited physical space, such as the same floor of a building, while WANs connect networks across much greater distances.

-Typically end devices connect to a switch and the switch connects to a router which connects to the Internet.
+Routers connect different LANs together and forward data between them, including providing access to the Internet.
+In a typical design, end devices connect to a switch, the switch connects to a router, and the router links to the Internet.
 In network diagrams, usually a cloud is used to represent the Internet.

 The following image shows some models of Cisco routers and switches.
 You can see router models ISR 1841 and ISR 2921, and switch models Catalyst 3560 and Catalyst Express 520.